Flood, mudslide risk surges across Southern California as multi-day storm gets underway | News Channel 3-12

 By CNN Meteorologists Briana Waxman, Taylor Ward

-(CNN) — A strong Pacific storm is pushing into Southern California and ingredients are in place for potential life-threatening flooding, mudslides and debris flows, especially near burn scars in the Los Angeles area.
+(CNN) — A strong Pacific storm is bringing soaking rain to Southern California and raising the risk of life-threatening flooding, mudslides and debris flows, especially near burn scars in the Los Angeles area.

-The storm system moved through northern and central California on Thursday with a mix of strong winds and heavy rain.
-Widespread rainfall totals of 1 to 2 inches were observed along the coast over the past 24 hours, with isolated amounts of 3 to 5 inches in the coastal mountain ranges.
+A mix of heavy rain and strong winds moved through northern and central California on Thursday.
+Widespread rainfall totals of 1 to 2 inches were observed along the coast into Friday morning, with isolated amounts of 3 to 5 inches in the coastal mountain ranges.

-The winds will ease as the system drops into Southern California, but the flood threat will intensify as an atmospheric river feeds moisture from the ocean into the storm.
+The winds started to ease as the system dropped into Southern California early Friday, but the flood threat is intensifying as an atmospheric river feeds moisture from the ocean into the storm.

+Parts of the region – including much of the Los Angeles area – are under a Level 3 of 4 risk of flooding rainfall on both Friday and Saturday, according to the Weather Prediction Center.

+An initial wave of heavy rain for southern California caused flooding and a mudslide late Thursday night on portions of Highway 101 in southern Santa Barbara County, according to the National Weather Service.
+This round of rain is expected to ease by Friday afternoon.

 Much of the Los Angeles area is under a flood watch through 10 p.m.
 Saturday.
 The National Weather Service warns that the storm could trigger life-threatening debris flows, knock out power and flood roads.